 Or try them with Milka Swiss Chocolate!

-According to the table on Starbucks website (reproduced below) a 50 gram serving has 260 calories, 15 grams of fat and 22 grams of sugar.
+According to the table on the Starbucks website (reproduced below) a 50 gram serving has 260 calories, 15 grams of fat and 22 grams of sugar.

 Kiva Terra Espresso Beans Indica Or Sativa?